-One company that increased their customer value which led to a large increase in revenue and drove new customer acquisition was Super Hair Pieces, as mentioned in this case study by BigCommerce.
+One company that increased its customer value which led to a large increase in revenue and drove new customer acquisition was Super Hair Pieces, as mentioned in this case study by BigCommerce.

 By implementing a rewards program and offering discounts for increased buying, Super Hair Pieces was able to increase customer value by leaning on the reality that 67% of consumers modify the brands/companies they purchase from in order to maximize points.

 Expand product line

 At some point, you will hopefully reach the point where you have saturated your audience and your potential clients/customers.
 Growing now becomes much harder because you must either educate new people to care about and ultimately buy what you are selling, or you need to start stealing customers from competitors (if you can).

 Another way to think about getting over this hump is to expand the products and services you are offering, either by moving into new areas/verticals or expanding the range of products you offer.
 Going upmarket or downmarket can lead to increased revenue and an expanded customer base that you can then maintain and grow.

 One company that did this to great effect is Shopify.
 Their main Shopify business is a self-serve ecommerce business platform that runs on subscription.
 They realized that they had many merchants who were looking to leave Shopify because their needs had grown and changed substantially, so they created Shopify Plus to serve these larger customers.

 If you’re an acquisition marketer and able to build an audience, you don’t need to learn how to drive a bigger audience to your business.
 What you might need to do instead is focus on improving your conversions.
 This applies both to B2C (think an ecommerce store) and B2B (think marketing services), as improving your conversions from visitor > marketing qualified lead > sales qualified lead or visitor > paying customer directly grows your business.